Ayushi673/Weather-App/README.md

 # flutterappp

-Logs in user using firebase authentication
+Logs in user using firebase authentication.
+Fetches user's location and provides weekly weather forecast.